Fast and slow pointers

 Algorithm

-1. Initialize the two pointers fast and slow to head.
+- Initialize the two pointers

-4. Remove the node next of the slow pointer.
+pointer hits the end of the list. - Remove the node next of the

 Complexity

-• Time complexity: \(O(n)\): Both pointers traverse the list at most once.
+Time complexity: \(O(n)\): Both pointers traverse the list at most once.

-• Space complexity: \(O(1)\): I only need to store pointers.
+Space complexity: \(O(1)\): I only need to store pointers.

 Code